jake-waratahs/Flask-Boilerplate/README.md

 `requirements.txt` file to get an idea of what’s included.

 -   flask-restful for an extensive API

 -   flask-security for login management

 -   flask-sqlalchemy for an ORM (Got to save the data somewhere)

 -   flask-classy for Views (MVC)

 -   flask-uploads for making your life easier with file uploads.

 -   flask-babel for easier translations and easy localisation (Timezones are hard)

 -   flask-wtforms for easy user input

 When you first run the webapp, an administrator user is created in the database.
-(u: admin@localhost, p: admin).
+(u: admin\@localhost, p: admin).
 You will probably want to change this if you move your app to a production environment.

 Also included are some jinja filters to make your life easier. use `local_date`